Carramar

 AreaSearch assessment of residential development activity positions Carramar among the top 25% of areas assessed nationwide

-The average construction cost for new dwellings is $420,000.
-In FY-26, commercial approvals reached $18.3 million.
-Compared to Greater Perth, Carramar has about two-thirds the rate of new dwelling approvals per person and ranks in the 49th percentile nationally, indicating relatively limited buyer choice.
+New homes are being built at an average expected construction cost of $191,000, which is below regional norms, indicating more affordable housing options for purchasers.
+In FY-26, $18.3 million in commercial approvals have been registered, reflecting moderate levels of commercial development.
+Compared to Greater Perth, Carramar has around two-thirds the rate of new dwelling approvals per person and ranks among the 49th percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing homes.

 Frequently Asked Questions - Development